AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor.md

 ![accounts-select](../../images/tutorials/monitor/accounts-sort.png)

-From the *[!UICONTROL Accounts]* page, you can view a list of existing dataflows associated with the account you accessed.
-Select the dataflow you wish to view.
+From the *[!UICONTROL Accounts]* page, you can view a list of existing dataflows or target datasets associated with the account you accessed.

 ![dataflows](../../images/tutorials/monitor/dataflows.png)